 Single household or HMO?

 A single household is a group of people who are members of the same family, either living together as a couple or close relatives.

-Most students lets, professionals sharing, buildings containing bed-sits or non-self contained flats or indeed any other property with three or more unrelated tenants sharing facilities is likely to be an HMO.
+Most student lets, professionals sharing, buildings containing bed-sits or non-self contained flats, or any other property with three or more unrelated tenants sharing facilities is likely to be an HMO.